carstencodes/iteratedc/README.md

   * Pre-Order
   * In-Order
   * Post-Order
+  * Reverse Pre-Order
+  * Reverse Post-Order

-The result will not be the current node but a way point carrying the current node.
+The result will not be the current node but a NodeElement carrying the current node.

+These `NodeElement`s accept visitors according to the visitor pattern.

 ## Licensing